 Voter Registration forms are available in the Jon and Sandra Moline Center for Servant Leadership.

 Student Complaint Resolution

 Texas Lutheran University desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
-Students who desire to resolve a grievance should follow the university’s grievance procedure as found on page 11 of the TLU Student Handbook.
+Students who desire to resolve a grievance should follow the university’s grievance procedure as found in the TLU Student Handbook.
 However, if an issue cannot be resolved internally, prospective and current students may file a complaint with the Texas Higher Education Coordinating Board and/or with TLU’s accrediting agency, The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Student Complaint Resolution by the State of Texas

-The Texas Higher Education Coordinating Board is the appropriate state agency in which prospective or current students may file a complaint.
-Information on the policy and process of how to do so can be found on the website at http://www.thecb.state.tx.us/index.cfm?objectid=051F93F5-03D4-9CCE-40FA9F46F2CD3C9D.
+The Texas Higher Education Coordinating Board is the appropriate state agency in which prospective or current students may find policy information or file a complaint.

 Student Complaint Resolution by the Accreditation Agency

 Texas Lutheran University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master's degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, call 404-679-4500 for questions, or visit sacscoc.org about the accreditation of Texas Lutheran University.